devMatheus-Cunha/poc-reactQuery/README.md

 # Frontend Project

-The project was made thinking in perfomace and scability, using React Query seeking an easy management of state, requests, status and cache seeking a great solution in case we have lists with large values and paging.
+The project was made thinking in performance and scalability, using React Query seeking an easy state management, requests, status and cache seeking a great solution in case we have lists with large values and paging, and also in its code structure.

 The site has the following flow: